But that’s not what he finds when he looks outside.

 “Okay.
 Fill me in as soon as you learn something.
 Then you’re going to have to figure out what and how to tell Adam.”

 “That’s going to be the most difficult part.
 I’m not sure what his reaction is going to be now that his mother is deceased.”

 “I agree,” Jared said.

 “Change of subject.
 We’re still scheduled for our court hearing on Monday at four o’clock to approve my non-related legal guardianship application for Adam.
-Has there been any change?”
+Have there been any changes?”

 “Will the death of June Rios be a factor?”